Keyboard shortcuts

 ESP32-C3 Connections

-1. Verify all the connections with a multimeter.
+2. Verify all connections with a multimeter.

-4. Adapt the Scale Case:
+4. Adapt the Scale Case

 1. Create space for the USB connector.